-The key to taking a breathtaking image of the moon that will make your friends and family say “You took that!?” is exposure.
-By setting your digital camera at the ideal exposure length, you will be able to capture details and craters on the moon’s surface.
+The key to taking a breathtaking image of the Moon that will make your friends and family say “You took that!?” is exposure.
+By setting your DSLR camera at the ideal exposure length, you will be able to capture details and craters on the Moon’s surface.

-While in manual mode, roll the exposure value wheel back until the moon turns from a featureless blob of light to a gray disc with discernable craters.
+While in manual mode, roll the exposure value wheel back until the Moon turns from a featureless blob of light to a gray disc with discernible craters.
 This won’t necessarily be the exposure you end up using, but it will give you an idea of the exposure you are trying to achieve.